 19. Devaraja Market

-Another not to be missed true local flavor is the Devaraja Market where you will find spices and spice mixes, flowers, vegetables and a rumored forty different types of banana to taste, it is a truly authentic experience and with lots to sample and buy to take back home.
+Another not to be missed true local flavour is the Devaraja Market where you will find spices and spice mixes, flowers, vegetables and a rumoured forty different types of banana to taste.
+It is a truly authentic experience with lots to sample and buy to take back home.

 - Location: Sayyaji Rao Rd, Devaraja Mohalla, Shivarampet

-On your next visit to Mysore, don’t forget to check out these fabulous places to fully experience the place.
+On your next visit to Mysore, don’t forget to check out these fabulous places to fully experience your trip to Mysore.
+Let us know in the comments below, your favourite places to visit in Mysore.